bbelderbos/bbelderbos.github.io/_posts/2016-03-08-building-maintainable-software.md

 > Units with fewer decision points are easier to analyze and test.

-I think we have all experienced deep nesting if statements in our first programming attempts ;)
+I think we have all experienced deep nested if statements in our first programming attempts ;)

-I still get them occasionally when the architecture is not well defined upfront or requirements change dramatically.
+I still get them occasionally when the architecture is not well defined upfront or requirements change dramatically in the process.
 I hate ending up with code that has deep nesting, because it is inherently complex.

 The book has a great refactoring example of a switch statement (getFlagColors) to a Map data structure with a method to retrieve a flag from it.
 It comes down to splitting growing methods (size and nesting) into smaller methods.
+Hence it overlaps with the previous guideline.

 #### 3. Write code once (Chapter 4)

 > Duplication of source code should be avoided at all times, since changes will need to be made in each copy.
 Duplication is also a source of regression bugs.

-This is probably the easiest to grasp / fix, however I am surprised how often I see repetition of some kind.
+This is probably the easiest to grasp / fix, however I am surprised how often I see repetition of some kind when I look at code.

 Bad (very trivial example just to make a point):